dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    that keeps up the animosity.
 But on the part of Holland toward England, there is over and above the spirit of animosity, the more powerful motives of interested commercial rivalship, and the galling remembrance of past injuries.
 The making war upon them under Lord North's administration, when they were taking no part in the hostilities, but merely acting the business of merchants, is a circumstance that will not easily be forgotten by them.
-On these reasons, therefore, which are naturally deduced from the operative feelings of mankind, any expectation of attaching Holland to England as a friendly power is vague and futile.
+On these reasons, therefore, which are naturally deduced from the operative feelings of mankind, any expectation of attaching Holland to England as a friendly power, is vague and futile.
 Nature has her own way of working in the heart, and all plans of politics not founded thereon will disappoint themselves.

-   Anyone who will review the history of English politics for several years past must perceive they have been directed without system.
-To establish this it is only necessary to examine one circumstance, fresh in the mind of every man.
+   Any one who will review the history of English politics for several years past, must perceive they have been directed without system.
+To establish this, it is only necessary to examine one circumstance fresh in the mind of every man.

-   The American war was prosecuted at a very great expense, on the publicly declared opinion that the retaining America was necessary to the existence of England; but America being now separated from England, the present politics are that she is better off without her than with her.
-Both these cannot be true, and their contradiction to each other shows want of system.
-If the latter is true, it amounts to an impeachment of the political judgment of government, because the discovery ought to have been made before the expense was gone into.

-   This single circumstance, yet fresh in every man's mind, is sufficient to create a suspicion, whether the present measures are more wisely founded than the former ones; and whether experience may not prove, that going to war for the sake of the Stadtholder, or for the hope of retaining a partial interest in Holland, who under any connection, can from circumstances be no more than a neutral power, is not as weak policy as going to war to retain America.
+   The American war was prosecuted at a very great expence, on the publicly declared opinion, that the retaining America was necessary to the existence of England; but America being now separated from England, the present politics are that she is better off without her than with her.
+Both these cannot be true, and their contradiction to each other shews want of system.
+If the latter is true, it amounts to an impeachment of the political judgment of Government, because the discovery ought to have been made before the expence was gone into.
+This single circumstance, yet fresh in every man's mind, is sufficient to create a suspicion, whether the present measures are more wisely founded than the former ones; and whether experience may not prove, that going to war for the sake of the Stadtholder, or for the hope of retaining a partial interest in Holland, who, under any connection can from circumstances, be no more than a neutral power, is not as weak policy as going to war to retain America.

    If England is powerful enough to maintain her own ground and consequence